 I could have gone to Arsenal v Chelsea tomorrow afternoon, because tickets are still available - even with a full house at The Emirates being allowed for the first time in 18 months - but I'll never pay £64 minimum to watch a regular game of football.
 I used to choose to pay £6 to stand on the north Bank, and then £11 when I could pick seats in the all-seated North Bank stand in 1993-94.
 Yes, not every match is minimum £64, but the category system they operate is flawed, as it suggests that the quality of opposition will guarantee a better match, which is simply not true.
 All fixtures are as important as each other, and £30 to watch every one of them would be a fair price.

 One person who sadly won't be at the Emirates is Chelsea fan and comedian Sean Lock, who died earlier this week from cancer at the age of 58.
 Two of my favourite lines from him involve football.
-One is from 2006, when he narrated a World Cup free-kicks compilation in 2006 in the style of Harry Hill doing You've Been Framed.
+One is from 2006, when he narrated a World Cup free-kicks compilation in the style of Harry Hill doing You've Been Framed.
 Watching David Beckham curl one in against Colombia in 1998, Sean remarked "And here's David Beckham...bending it like Stoichkov".

 The other comes from the same year on the panel show They Think It's All Over when he was captain of one of the sides.
 Speaking of Steve McLaren, then Middlesbrough manager, he claimed that his nickname was "The Chair".
 "Sometimes he sits down, sometimes he stands up...he's a bit of a character!"